blechn/mojo_vs_jax/README.md

 and Python with JAX installed (see: https://github.com/google/jax).

 ### Results
-I'm running a GTX 970M in my nearly 10 year old laptop and this was what I got as output:
+I'm running an i7 4710HQ and a GTX 970M in my nearly 10 year old laptop and this was what I got as output:

     CPU Results